webplan-pro/vscode-dendron-keybindings/README.md

 ![extension contributions](https://github.com/Microsoft/vscode-sublime-keybindings/blob/master/contributions_list.png?raw=true)

-## Why doesn't join lines (or another command) work?
+## Why doesn't join lines or other Sublime Text commands work?

-This is likely because VS Code has not implemented this feature.
+This is because VS Code has not implemented this feature.
 Head on over to this [GitHub issue](https://github.com/Microsoft/vscode/issues/3776) and let the VS Code team know what you'd like to see.

 ## How do I contribute a keyboard shortcut?